Home > Resources for Worship > Services of Worship > this page

 But your words are strange and seem out of place on this road of sorrow.
 They have a prophetic ring to them as if you were still trying to tell people something important that they cannot quite grasp, or that perhaps they do not really want to hear.
 You speak of even darker days, of far worse things to come upon the people.
 Yet, how can things get worse?

 I do remember that you often spoke of repentance, calling the people to turn from their wicked ways and accept the coming of the Kingdom of God.
-Sometimes you sounded like Isaiah or Jeremiah as they warned the people to return to God in the face of impending catastrophe.
 Many times you criticized the religious leaders and those who thought themselves righteous, warning that they would bring destruction upon the people and the land.
 I remember that once you even spoke of the destruction of the temple.
 But no one really believes that is going to happen.
-God had always been with us, and surely he will not let such a terrible thing happen to his people.
+God has always been with us, and surely he will not let such a terrible thing happen to his people.

 And yet, no one thought the exile would happen.
 And here you are on the path of sorrow stumbling toward your death.
 No one thought that would happen either.
 Maybe you understand more than we have realized.
 Maybe you see something that we have refused to believe.
 Maybe we are not as righteous as we have thought.
 Maybe we have rejected repentance, not because we did not need it but because we needed it more than we dared admit.